 It is also important that you wear supportive athletic shoes and adjust your daily strain level accordingly.
 If you feel no improvement, we will recommend night splints, supportive walking boots, and taking weight off your foot entirely.
 If all else fails, your condition may require surgery, involving the removal of an excessive section of the plantar fascia.

-Today, there is a revolutionary alternative to surgery known as shockwave therapy, which we are proud to offer at our Jonesboro, GA location.
+Today, there is a revolutionary alternative to surgery known as shockwave therapy.
 Shockwave therapy involves the application of sound waves to your heel in order to induce increased blood flow to the affected area.
 This procedure is equally effective as surgery, with the added benefit of being non-invasive.

 When to Seek Treatment for Plantar Fasciitis